Lectures Publications Theses Events

 6. Use latest stable releases of chosen libraries and frameworks

 7. A fresh clone of the repository + a single command (e.g., docker compose up) must bring up the entire working system (or using Kubernetes), including database seeding/migration if needed.
-No manual setup steps allowed.
+No manual setup steps allowed, except secrets management.

-8. Perform a load test against a JWT-protected endpoint of your system (e.g., using ab, wrk, hey, or k6) and document the results.
+8. Perform a load test against a JWT-protected endpoint of your system (e.g., using ab, wrk, hey) and document the results.
 During the presentation, show how your system behaves under load, what the bottleneck could be, and how many requests/second it can handle.

 Milestones